almien1/forKathryn/your-notes.md

 - A: This implies that the application state needs a "currently selected account" field
 - C: I guess this means no further actions can be done on that account
 - C: Should it be possible to open another account with the same name?  i.e. do we delete the account, or just mark it as closed?
 If it can be marked as closed, can O open the account again?
+- C: Should C invalidate the A?
+Is the account still selected after you close it?
 - D: pretty simple.
 I guess we're using a single abstract currency.
 Do we need to care about how currency is stored - e.g. ones with very large numbers like vietnam.
 Do we need to use integer methods because it's currency or is floating point okay in this case?
 - W: looks like a conflict between two requirements:
 	- "just assume that overdrawing is okay"